CRAIGS KIWISAVER SCHEME FAQS

 - You are eligible for NZ Superannuation (currently 65); or

-- You have been a member of a KiwiSaver scheme or a complying superannuation fund for at least five years (if you joined over the age of 60).
+- You have been a member of a KiwiSaver scheme or a complying superannuation fund for at least 5 years* (if you joined over the age of 60).

 You may be able to make an early withdrawal of part (or all) of your savings under the KiwiSaver rules if you satisfy certain criteria.
 There are rules around when each of these withdrawals can be made and how much of your account can be withdrawn.